fl101/awardfares-blog/_posts/2024-05-09-flying-blue-guide.md

 2. **Easy to use**.
 Our interface is modern and simple, it makes it easy to find award availability and **understand the results**.
 You can enter your departure and arrival airports, your travel dates, and your class of service, and AwardFares will display a list of flights that are available to book using Flying Blue miles.
 3. **Use it on-the-go**.
 It works perfectly on the phone, letting you find new flights, plan journeys and set up alerts while you are on the road.
 4. **Real-time results**.
 AwardFares finds real-time availability, showing you the latest and most up-to-date results.
 5. **Alerts**.
 Couldn't find the seat you were looking for?
 Don't panic.
-Set up an alert and AwardFares will nofify you via email or push notification as soon as seats become avilable.
+Set up an alert and AwardFares will notify you via email or push notification as soon as seats become available.

 ## Become a Flying Blue Pro